aziule/filebuildtag/README.md

 ## Benefits

-Match file name patterns to build tags and make sure these files always have the correct build tags in the `// +build` instruction.
+Match file naming patterns to build tags and make sure these files always have the correct build tags in the `// +build` instruction.

-Built on top of Go's `buildtag` linter, it supports all of the features related to Go files.

 ## Features